urbit/docs/learn/hoon/hoon-tutorial/gall.md

 The core of a gall app is a door which has two parts of its subject, the first a `bowl:gall` which contains a lot of standard things used by gall apps, the second a type containing app state information.

 Vanes in Arvo communicate by means of `moves`.
 When a move is produced by an arm in a gall app, it's dispatched by Arvo to the correct handler for the request, be it another application or another vane.
 A `move` is pair of `bone` and `card`.
 These are essential components to understand when learning to use gall.

 A `bone` is an opaque cause that initiates a request.
 When constructing a `move` you can often use `ost.bowl` and when responding to an incoming `move` you can use the `bone` in that `move` to construct your response.

-[comment]: # (If `bone`s are opaque then it doesn't make sense to me that you would be able to use one to make your response)

 A `card` is the effect or event that is being requested.
 Each application should define the set of `cards` it can produce.
 Here is an excerpt from `clock.hoon` showing its `cards`